Statistics Major

 STAT 359-0Topics in Statistics

-No more than one of the following courses from other departments may be substituted for a department elective:
+No more than one of the following courses from other departments may be substituted for 1 department elective.
+Only 1 of the 2 required 300-level STAT electives can be taken outside the department.

 Stochastic Models